-Jeremy Organ enters his 13th season as the head coach of the Vanderbilt swimming team.
+Jeremy Organ is in his 14th season as the head coach of the Vanderbilt swimming team.

 The Dores fought through a tough schedule in the 2017-18 season however, Coach Organ coached multiple swimmers to beat their personal records as well as beat previous school records.
 The Phill Hansel Invitational, the SEC Championships and the CSCAA National Invitational were all strong tournaments for the Dores where multiple swimmers took the podium and accomplished their best times.
 Overall the team finished with an even 4-4 record under Coach Organ and are working towards becoming even stronger going into the 2018-19 season.

 The Dores faced a challenged slate of teams during the 2016-17 season.
 Over the course of the year, they faced four SEC opponents, including in-state foe Tennessee.
 The schedule prepared the team for the SEC Championships which they set two school records and numerous personal bests against the best competition in the conference.

 The 2015-16 season saw continued success for the ‘Dores in the pool.
 They finished the year at 8-7, achieving their second-consecutive winning season for the first time since the program was resurrected in 2006.
 The Commodores were led by their lone senior Hannah Martin but saw major contributions from the young core that Organ brought to campus the previous year.
 The sophomore class was led by Kara Lucenti and Breanna Sapienza.
 That second year class played a role in all six school records that were set the previous year.
 Organ also brought in another talented freshman class led by Johanna Goldblatt who set a freshman record in the 50 freestyle.
 All four freshman last season made swims at the SEC Championships.
 The ‘Dores opened and closed the SEC Championships with school records for the second consecutive season.